JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 ### Part 3: Remotely Connecting ###
 *Reminder: Make sure you waited at least 15 minutes to let the password set before starting this section.*

-The hardest part is already past us.
+The hardest part is already past us!

-Next fill in the last two letters in the following command and copy it into VSCODE terminal.
+Next, copy the command in VSCODE terminal, don't forget to fill in the last two letters of your username.
 Enter `ssh cs15lsp23__@ieng6.ucsd.edu`
-Note: It is highly recommended that you use copy and paste, especially when typing in the password since it will be hidden.
+Note: Use copy and paste when prompted to enter the password since it will be invisible to you with no sign that even the curser has moved--this is normal.

 If you run into a question about authenticity and connecting?
-Choose “yes”, this is normal since it should be your first time connecting to the server.
+Choose “yes”, this is also normal since it should be your first time connecting to the server.

 <img src ="./images/firsttimelogin.png">